Walking is a natural activity that is restricted due to our lifestyle, work habits and the availability of automobiles.

 Constipation occurs due to a lack of intestinal movements, the bulk of bowels, and water.

-- If one is suffering from prolonged constipation, it is good to take a walk regularly.
+• If one suffers from prolonged constipation, it is good to take a walk regularly.

 Improves heart health (regularizes heart rate)